GyroSuperintelligence/BabyLM/guides/Genetics.md

 The Intelligence Engine utilizes two key components to make historical data actively influence inference:

 1. **Pattern Index:** Maps patterns to every location they've appeared, providing a record of structural relationships and context.
-The pattern index is used for analysis and metadata, but not for statistical weighting or probabilistic selection during inference.
-The system's inference is now strictly based on structural resonance of the tensor state.
+Pattern metadata (such as confidence) is used in the BU closure stage to select the most coherent output from the set of physically resonant candidates.

 2. **Thread Chain Awareness:** The system can traverse parent-child relationships between threads, providing context from related conversations during inference.